• Skip to primary navigation

 Short & Tousled

 You don’t need long hair to achieve that perfectly messy vibe.
-Short messy hair can provide a lot of texture and movement, and it’s also fairly subtle.
+Short hairstyles for men with a messy finish can provide a lot of texture and movement, and it’s also fairly subtle.

-The foundation of this look is a tapered cut with about two inches on top.
+The foundation of the short, choppy hairstyle is a tapered cut with about two inches on top.
 Depending on how messy you want the hair to look, the sides and back can be neatly or loosely combed.

 The top is then finger-styled using a lightweight matte finish product.
 (Don’t use too much product, or you’ll weigh down the hair.)
 Experimentation is key here — there’s no real technique.
 However, you’ll probably want to avoid tousling the hair too much, as this could make the hair too messy.